Evil (wrestler): House of Torture (2021–2026)

-In February 1, 2025, it was reported that Evil's contract with NJPW expired.
+On February 1, 2025, it was reported that Evil's contract with NJPW expired.
 On February 11 at The New Beginning in Osaka, Evil returned after a brief hiatus, where he and the rest of HoT attacked Yota Tsuji and Gabe Kidd after their match.
 He then proceeded to kick Kidd and the rest of the War Dogs out of Bullet Club, despite not having leadership in the main stable and starting a civil war between the two sub-groups.
 On April 4 at Sakura Genesis, Evil unsuccessfully challenged Tsuji for the IWGP Global Heavyweight Championship.
 In a post-match interview, David Finlay. alongside the War Dogs (Kidd, Drilla Moloney, Clark Connors and Taiji Ishimori) challenged House of Torture (Evil, Narita, Sho, Yoshinobu Kanemaru and Sanada) to a Dog Pound match, with the stipulation that the losers must leave Bullet Club.
 On May 3, at night one of Wrestling Dontaku, the War Dogs defeated House of Torture, thus HoT were forced to leave Bullet Club.
 On October 13 at King of Pro-Wrestling, Evil defeated Oleg Boltin to become a 4-time NEVER Openweight Champion.